telefonicaid/fiware-cloto/doc/user_guide.rst

 **6. Unsubscribe the previous rule**

-In order to stop the process to evaluate rules, is is needed to unsubscribe the activated rule.
+In order to stop the process to evaluate rules, it is needed to unsubscribe the activated rule.
 We can do it with the following
 operation: